rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

         :width: 10%

 In a room next to the hackerspace there is a studio for people working with ceramics.
-They told me that they share some tools together and support each other.
+They told me that they share some tools together and generally support each other.

 .. figure:: /images/tour_de_hackerspace/kiev/kiev_ceramics_2.jpg
     :alt: Ceramics studio